 Easy Ways to Detect Air Leaks

-Doing the necessary work to keep your home’s energy efficiency levels high is a no brainer.
+Doing the necessary work to keep your home’s energy efficiency levels high is a given.
 When you ensure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
 One way your home may be losing efficiency is through air leaks.

-The most frequent leaks are from drafts that come through your windows or doors.
-These air leaks are relatively easy to find, but air leakage can also originate in less obvious spaces throughout your home.
+The most frequent leaks are from drafts coming through your windows or doors.
+These air leaks are fairly easy to spot, but air leakage can also originate in less obvious spaces throughout your home.
 Use the suggestions below to complete your own energy assessment.

 Inside your home

 First, you’ll want to check your windows and doors.
 If they shake easily or you can see light coming in around the frame, they’re leaking and probably wasting energy and money, as well.
 Seal them with caulk or weather-stripping to fill in the leak.

 Next, search your home for cracks and gaps in the following areas:

 - Electrical and gas service entrances

 - Attic doors or hatches

 - Wall and window air conditioning units